News

 Field Day at 'Hanaminno'

-On Wednesday, 10th December, join Atlas Carbon in partnership with Charlie and Angelica Arnott at their iconic 2,143 hectare property ‘Hanaminno’, near Boorowa, NSW, at a field day designed for graziers, mixed-enterprise farmers and land managers.
+On Wednesday, 10th December, join Atlas Carbon in partnership with Charlie Arnott at his iconic 2,143 hectare property ‘Hanaminno’, near Boorowa, NSW, at a field day designed for graziers, mixed-enterprise farmers and land managers.

 Amanda Young